With Mobile Wallet, safely make purchases in store, in-app or online using your smartphone.

-We are honored to be awarded 2018 Top Workplaces recognition in the Atlanta Metro Area for the second year in a row.
+We are also proud to have been awarded 2018 Top Workplaces recognition in the Atlanta Metro Area for the second year in a row.
 The Top Workplaces lists are based solely on the results of an employee feedback survey administered by WorkplaceDynamics, LLC, a leading research firm that specializes in organizational health and workplace improvement.
 Several aspects of workplace culture were measured, including but not limited to, Alignment, Execution and Connection.

-United Community Bank also received the same honors in the state of South Carolina in 2017.
+United also received the same honors in the state of South Carolina in 2017.

 “The Top Workplaces award is not a popularity contest.
 And oftentimes, people assume it’s all about fancy perks and benefits.” says Doug Claffey, CEO of WorkplaceDynamics.
 “But to be a Top Workplace, organizations must meet our strict standards for organizational health.
 And who better to ask about work life than the people who live the culture every day—the employees.
 Time and time again, our research has proven that what’s most important to them is a strong belief in where the organization is headed, how it’s going to get there, and the feeling that everyone is in it together.
 Claffey adds, “Without this sense of connection, an organization doesn’t have a shot at being named a Top Workplace.”